I left my corporate career behind in 2017 before it was the popular thing to do.

 1. Office supplies

 Planning is key.
-From day one, you’ll want to make sure you have all the necessities in place.
+You’ll want to make sure you have all the necessities in place.

 And I’d like to emphasize the word necessities.
-I highly caution against overspending on a bunch of junk you’ll never use on day one.
+I highly caution against overspending on a bunch of junk you’ll never use.

-With that disclaimer out of the way, I’ve included a checklist of supplies below to get your creative juices flowing with some of my favorite home office suggestions.
-You can also download a printable version of this home office setup checklist here.
+Below, I’ve included a checklist of supplies to get your creative juices flowing with some of my favorite home office essentials.
+You can also access a printable version of this home office setup checklist here.

 - A reliable internet connection